-Introductory offers that involve coupons or discounts for first-time customers are a great way to earn customer trust.
-Customer loyalty programs help reward repeat customers, encouraging them to stay loyal to a brand.
+It’s incredibly common to see initial customer discounts or insider sales – and for good reason.
+Introductory offers that involve coupons or discounts for first-time customers are a great way to boost overall trust and positive brand perception.
+Customer loyalty programs help reward repeat customers, encouraging them to make repeat purchases over time.
 Sales and discounts combined with PPC ads can also be a great way to increase traffic and conversions to a website.

-Brands that make these common digital marketing mistakes aren’t alone.
-It can be overwhelming to keep up with an ever-changing landscape and new digital tools introduced frequently.
-Revisiting a digital marketing strategy from time to time can help brands ensure that they are on the right track to reaching their business growth and development goals.
+It can be overwhelming to keep up with an ever-changing landscape and all the new digital tools that emerge almost daily.
+Revisiting a digital marketing strategy from time to time can help brands stay on the right track to achieve their business growth and development goals.

 Identifying the most common mistakes is the first step to avoiding them.
 Understanding a brand’s target audience and engaging with them – paired with relying on the right data to make critical strategic decisions – can make for better marketing decisions.